m-harikiran/NormanPD/README.md

 - PyPDF2
 - sqlite3
 - re
+- os
 - prettytable
 - argparse
 - validators

-Libraries such as argparse, tempfile, sqlite3, re, and urllib are standard libraries in python3.
+Libraries such as argparse, tempfile, sqlite3, re, os, and urllib are standard libraries in python3.
 To install other libraries please use Command `pipenv install -r requirements.txt`

 ## Assumptions